Vermintide-Mod-Framework/Vermintide-Mod-Builder/README.md

 ### Prerequisites

 1. Vermintide Mod SDK must be installed.
 Look for *"Warhammer: End Times - Vermintide Mod SDK Pre-Alpha"* for Vermintide 1 and *"Warhammer: Vermintide 2 SDK (Alpha)"* for Vermintide 2 in the Tools section in your Steam library.
+5. [V2 ONLY] Switch Vermintide 2 Mod SDK to the *latest* branch in Properties > Betas.
 4. [V1 ONLY] For now, to enable mods in the launcher, find `launcher.config` in `%AppData%\Fatshark\Warhammer End Times Vermintide` and set `ModsEnabled` to `true`, or add `ModsEnabled = true` if it is missing.
 3. Steam must be running for creating, publishing and uploading mods.
 4. Subscribe to Vermintide Mod Framework on Steam workshop ([V1 version](https://steamcommunity.com/sharedfiles/filedetails/?id=1289946781), [V2 version](https://steamcommunity.com/sharedfiles/filedetails/?id=1369573612)) and make sure that it is the first mod in the list in the launcher if you want VMF-dependent mods to work.